United Nations Global Compact

 Principle 9: encourage the development and diffusion of environmentally friendly technologies.

 |Anti-corruption||Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.|

 Responsible Business Alliance

-The Responsible Business Alliance (RBA) is a global organization whose member companies are committed to fulfilling their social responsibilities through the establishment of sustainable supply chains.
+The Responsible Business Alliance (RBA) is a non-profit organization* that supports the rights and well-being of workers and communities that are affected by global supply chains.
 BIL joined RBA in January 2019.
 In 2022, BROTHER INDUSTRIES (VIETNAM) LTD., one of the main manufacturing facilities of the Printing & Solutions Business, has become the first in the Brother Group to obtain Gold certification.